-Frequency Electronics, Inc. Asia ("FEI-Asia") was established in fiscal year 2002 to be the Company's Asia-based low cost manufacturer of certain commercial communications products used primarily in the wireless and wireline markets.
+Frequency Electronics, Inc. Asia ("FEI-Asia") was established in fiscal year 2002 as a wholly-owned subsidiary, to be the Company's Asia-based low cost manufacturer of certain commercial communications products used primarily in the wireless and wireline markets as well as power grids.
 FEI-Asia is located in the Free-Trade Zone in Tianjin, China.

-In February 2012, the Company completed the acquisition of FEI-Elcom Tech, Inc. ("FEI-Elcom") which designs and manufactures RF microwave devices and subsystems up to 46 GHz including fast switching, ultra low phase noise synthesizers, up-down converters, receivers, ceramic resonant oscillators and dielectric resonant oscillators.
+The Company's subsidiary, FEI-Elcom Tech, Inc. ("FEI-Elcom") designs and manufactures RF microwave devices and subsystems up to 46 GHz including fast switching, ultra low phase noise synthesizers, up-down converters, receivers, ceramic resonant oscillators and dielectric resonant oscillators.
 These instruments and components are critical for communication, surveillance, signal intelligence, automatic testing, satellite ground stations and satellite payloads.
-FEI-Elcom's RF microwave technology has also been utilized to develop new products for application in the Company's satellite payload area.
+FEI-Elcom's RF microwave technology has also been utilized to develop new products for application in the Company's satellite payload end market.

-- 2. Gillam-FEI The Company acquired its Belgian subsidiary, Gillam-FEI, s.a. ("Gillam-FEI") in September 2000.
-Gillam-FEI develops and manufactures products for various network management and synchronization systems for different industries, utilities and telecommunications providers in Europe, Africa, the Middle East and Asia. - 3.
-FEI-Zyfer Precision time and frequency products that incorporate global positioning systems ("GPS") technology are manufactured by the Company's subsidiary FEI-Zyfer, Inc. ("FEI-Zyfer"), which was acquired in fiscal year 2004.
+- 2. Gillam-FEI The Company's Belgian subsidiary, Gillam-FEI, s.a. ("Gillam-FEI") develops and manufactures products for various network management and synchronization systems for different industries, utilities, railways and telecommunications providers in Europe, Africa, the Middle East and Asia. - 3.
+FEI-Zyfer Precision time and frequency products that incorporate global positioning systems ("GPS") technology are manufactured by the Company's subsidiary FEI-Zyfer, Inc. ("FEI-Zyfer").
 FEI-Zyfer's GPS capability complements the Company's existing technologies and permits the combined entities to provide a broader range of embedded systems for a variety of timing functions and anti-spoofing ("SAASM") applications.
 FEI-Zyfer also provides sales and support in the U.S. for the Company's wireline telecommunications family of products.